-The Creative Writing and History programme places great emphasis on the development of academic and transferable skills such as judgement, critical thinking and analysis in addition to the acquisition of relevant knowledge and understanding.
-The practical application of critical skills is developed through the investigation of themes from the mediaeval and Renaissance period to the present day in a Welsh, British, European and international context.
-The Glyndŵr University Creative Writing and History programme provides a strong platform for both employment and postgraduate study.
+The History component of this programme places great emphasis on the development of academic and transferable skills such as judgement, critical thinking and analysis in addition to the acquisition of historical and literary knowledge and understanding.
+In History the practical application of critical skills is developed through the investigation of themes from the mediaeval and Renaissance period to the present day in a Welsh, British, European and international context.

+Both disciplines provide a strong platform for employment and postgraduate study.